How to talk about ableism, without losing friends?

 Dear Nothing about us without us,

-Ableism, or bias, discrimination, and social prejudice against individuals with disabilities, is a widespread concern that affects many.
-Insufficient knowledge about disabilities causes some people to consider disabilities to be flaws that need to be corrected or overcome.
-These are the ideas and attitudes that lead to ableism.
-As you mention, even the most culturally sensitive and socially conscious people slip up in their use of terminology, and correcting ableist language is important.
-However, addressing the issue can leave well-meaning people feeling accused and singled out.
-Therefore, when your friends use ableist language, rather than framing the discussion as a confrontation, try to consider it an educational opportunity.
-Some people consider confrontation an negative term, but in reality you are addressing the situation as it occurs.
-Rearrange the letters of “confrontation” and you get “on front action.”
-Your efforts are around taking action while the issue is in front of you.
-Using this idea, you and your friends have the opportunity to engage one another in a calm, respectful manner that doesn’t interfere with your friendship.
+Ableism, which is defined as bias, discrimination, and social prejudice against individuals with disabilities, is a widespread concern that affects many.
+Insufficient knowledge about this topic causes some people to consider disabilities to be flaws that need to be corrected or overcome, leading to ideas and attitudes that result in ableism.
+Further, ableism goes beyond language, privileging those that are able-bodied and able-minded, which can impact how a person navigates the world.
+This can be with something as simple as having ramps to increase accessibility for those who use wheelchairs to having closed captions on videos.
+As you mention, even the most culturally sensitive and socially conscious people slip up in their use of terminology.
+Correcting ableist language is a key step to addressing the issue.
+However, depending on your approach, it can leave well-meaning people feeling accused and singled out.
+Therefore, when your friends use this type of language, rather than framing the discussion as a confrontation, try to consider it an educational opportunity.
+Using this idea, if they're interested in pursuing the conversation, you and your friends may have the opportunity to engage one another in a calm, respectful manner that doesn’t interfere with your friendship.
+Some people you may be calling out, your friends included, may not have been confronted before, or in other circles, this language may be commonplace.
+Confrontation doesn't need to be negative and if you choose to bring it up with your friends, you have two options; you can correct them immediately or choose to talk to them later.
+While the first option may not provide as much context, it can still be constructive, especially if later combined with further conversation.